Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Experimental Results and Analysis

 \subsubsection{Performance Superiority}

-With the refined, high-fidelity labels, we trained our physics-constrained neural ODE model, which predicts MARFE worsening $40$\,ms in advance.
+With the refined, high-fidelity labels, we train our physics-gated Neural ODE monitor, which produces a per-frame MARFE-intensity probability at the $2$\,ms diagnostic cadence with a $40$\,ms forecasting horizon.
 For the sequence encoder component of our model, we implement a Bidirectional LSTM (Bi-LSTM) network.
-For completeness, the internal dynamic functions, $f_{\theta}$ and $f_{\phi}$, are modeled using multi-layer perceptrons (MLPs), and the final decoder is a single fully-connected layer.
-To evaluate its performance, we compared it against several baseline models: (1) a standard Bidirectional LSTM (Bi-LSTM) without the neural ODE component, and (2) our full model but without the physics-constrained gate ($g(f_G, T_e)$).
+For completeness, the internal dynamic functions, $f_{\theta}$ and $f_{\phi}$, are modeled using $2$-layer fully-connected networks, and the final classifier is a $2$-layer fully-connected network with GELU activation and a sigmoid output.
+To evaluate its performance, we compare it against a Bi-LSTM baseline (the sequence encoder of the proposed model in isolation, without the ODE block) and against two ablations of the full Neural ODE: a \emph{physics-only} variant with the cleaned visual-area channels $m'_U, m'_M, m'_L$ set as zero, and a \emph{visual-only} variant with all $0$-D plasma channels set as zero.
+All variants are trained from scratch under the same methodology, while the ablations are one-factor-at-a-time, each differing from the full configuration in a single input-channel group.

-Figure~\ref{fig:roc_curves} presents the ROC curves while quantitatively measuring the AUC values.
-It can be observed that (1) continuous-time evolution improves discrimination: replacing the ODE with an LSTM degrades AUC from $0.959$ to $0.940$; (2) training on refined labels is critical: the same architecture with unrefined labels drops to $0.868$.
-Prominently, Figure~\ref{fig:roc_curves} shows that the full model tracks a higher true-positive rate in the low-FPR region, which is the operating zone for control.
-This suggests that the physics gate improves early separation when false alarms must be kept low, even if the global AUC remains unchanged.

-Furthermore, to visualize the model’s real-time predictive capability, Figure~\ref{fig:shot6216_example} shows a time-series prediction for a sample shot.
-The predicted probability (black curve) exceeds the activation threshold before the ground-truth worsening interval (shaded) begins.
-We quantify early warning by the threshold-crossing lead time, $\Delta t_{\text{lead}} = t_{\text{gt}} - t_{\text{pred}}$, where $t_{\text{pred}}$ is the first crossing time and $t_{\text{gt}}$ is the start of the worsening interval.
-In this example $\Delta t_{\text{lead}}>20 ms$, indicating that the model provides a timely and actionable warning suitable for proactive control.